VladislavGlupak/Challenge_2/README.md

 # Loan qualifier

 The application helps to quickly and easily select loans suitable for the client.
 Based on provided information from the client and client's expectations about the loan, the application provides list of qualifying loans.
+The user can save results to file.

 ---